-Mouser, the online electronics distributor, has expanded its distribution deal with Analog Devices to encompass the full line of products from Linear Technology, which it acquired in March for $14.8 billion to lock down the market for analog chips that handle physical signals flowing into the digital veins of electronics devices.
+Mouser, the online electronics distributor, has expanded its distribution deal with Analog Devices to encompass the full line of products from Linear Technology.
+Analog Devices closed its $14.8 billion acquisition of Linear Technology in March to lock down the market for analog chips that handle physical signals flowing into the digital veins of electronics devices.

 Analog Devices recently rebranded its analog rival as the Power by Linear division, which sells power management, signal conditioning, data conversion and wireless sensor networking products.
 The business unit – led by Steve Pietkiewicz, a former Linear Technology executive – targets automotive, communications, industrial and healthcare applications.